 Share this Post

 Many of us who are trying to live a healthy lifestyle run up against one enormous challenge.
 We live in a toxic world.
 We eat organic food, use natural cleaners, drink filtered water, and run air purifiers.
 But at the end of the day, we are still exposed to environmental toxins.
+Read on to learn what the health benefits of sweating are, and how they impact health in a very real way.

 Many of these toxins are fat-soluble and accumulate in the tissues of our bodies.
 They are things like pesticides, flame retardants, plastics, and heavy metals.
 Small exposures might not affect our health, but cumulative exposures over time might.
 Some people become so sick as a result of exposures to environmental toxins that they develop “multiple chemical sensitivities” or hard-to-explain symptoms and conditions.